-We have set up a Corporate Governance Working Group which is made up of the Director of Democracy, Law and Transformation, the Director of Finance and Resources, and other senior directorate officers and specialists.
-This Working Group oversees all our governance activity, including approving our main ethical documents (for example, codes of conduct) and processes, and works closely with our members.
+We have set up a Corporate Governance Working Group which is made up of the Director of Strategy, Governance and Change, the Director of Finance and Resources, and other senior directorate officers and specialists.
+This Working Group oversees our core governance activity, including approving our main ethical documents (for example, codes of conduct) and processes, and works closely with our members.